aminya/setup-cpp/README.md

 This package is designed to be **modular** and as **minimal** as possible.
 This will allow you to install the tools you want.
 It is continuously tested on Windows, Linux, and macOS.

 The package can be used locally or from CI services like GitHub Actions.
-Stay tuned for the stable release.

 # Features